 (Applicants that have been chosen for the Japan Society for the Promotion of Science Research Fellowship for Young Scientists cannot apply due to the Society's requirement that undivided attention be given to research.

 Submit the "Fellowship Application" (Attachment 1) to the application submission address indicated in "7.
 Submission address."

 5. Fellowship period

-Period between August 2020 and March 31, 2021 (including overseas research period of at least one month, at most 8 months)
+Period between June 2024 and March 31, 2025 (including overseas research period of at least one month)